 - ensure that approved users of the GI continue to comply with the certification rules.

 As a legal right, a GI can create a competitive advantage enabling GI producers to differentiate their goods from those of non-GI producers.
 A registered GI provides the owner with the right to take legal action to prevent its unauthorised use.

 The Trade Marks Act provides for civil remedies against infringements including injunction or damages.
 A GI that is registered as a CTM can also be notified to the Australian Border Force to protect against and seize imports that would infringe the GI.
 An IP specialist, such as a trade mark attorney, can advise you of your enforcement options.

 In Australia a GI can be cancelled for a number of reasons including that the GI:

 - is confusingly similar to an earlier trade mark or GI

 - is likely to deceive or cause confusion.

-> A GI could be also be cancelled on the basis that it has become known as the generally accepted description or name of the relevant good (or has become generic).
+A GI could also be cancelled on the basis that it has become known as the generally accepted description or name of the relevant good (or has become generic).